blogandreineculaucom/blogandreineculaucom.github.io/_posts/2015-07-13-major-security-threat-linkedin-facebook-github-etc-and-secondary-email-addresses.md

 Everything looked legit.
 Gmail says andrei.neculau@yahoo.com [has an account on Google+](https://plus.google.com/103719053882244206786/posts), then there is [a sale add](http://www.anuntul.org/anunt-vand-pickhammer-picamer-bosch-sgh-27-0f0-131277.html), etc.

-I've always knew this day (bumping online into someone with the same name) would come, just didn't know when and how.
+I've always known this day (bumping online into someone with the same name) would come, just didn't know when and how.

 ## Let's deal with LinkedIn! (their version)